-The Missouri River Bird Observatory first got the idea to start a young birders club in the state a few years ago, but it wasn’t until this spring that the idea became a reality.
-The first young birders club was started by six students in Ohio with the assistance of the Black Swamp Bird Observatory.
-They formed what is known as the Ohio Young Birders Club.
-Since then, young birders clubs have sprung up all over the country with the help of the YBC Toolkit developed by the Black Swamp Bird Observatory and the Cornell Lab of Ornithology.
-During the spring of 2018, the Missouri River Bird Observatory hosted the Spring Meeting for the Audubon Society of Missouri.
+The Missouri River Bird Observatory first got the idea to start a young birders’ club in the state years ago, but it wasn’t until the spring of 2018 that the idea became a reality.
+The first young birders’ club was started in 2006 by six students in Ohio with the assistance of the Black Swamp Bird Observatory.
+They formed what is known as the Ohio Young birders’ club.
+Since then, young birders’ clubs have sprung up all over the country with the help of the YBC Toolkit developed by the Black Swamp Bird Observatory and the Cornell Lab of Ornithology.
+During the spring of 2018, the Missouri River Bird Observatory hosted the Spring Meeting for the Audubon Society of Missouri (now known as the Missouri Birding Society).
 During the meeting, professionals from all over the state, and outside the state, gathered at a workshop to launch the Missouri Young Birders’ Club (MYBC).

 The MYBC is a project under the umbrella of the Missouri River Bird Observatory and its mission is to bring together young people to enjoy, experience and conserve Missouri’s birds and other wildlife.
 The MYBC is part of a framework called the Young Birders Network (YBN) https://www.youngbirdersnetwork.org.
 The YBN aims to provide all the resources a young birder needs to know about a life with birds.
 The YBN is a community of young birders and Young Birders’ Clubs (YBCs) from all over the United States and the world.
 The YBN thrives under the philosophy that young birders’ clubs encourage the next generation of naturalists to grow their interest in the natural world.